-Twitter Roasts These Worst-Dressed Celebs on the Red Carpet at Billboard Music Awards
+Twitter Roasts These ‘Worst-Dressed’ Celebs on the Red Carpet at Billboard Music Awards

 Christina Augilera made a dramatic arrival in a pinstripe dress with a long train, but a fan was left underwhelmed by the grand entrance, tweeting, “I’m sad with Xtina choice is dress.”

-Risking taking can yield some unexpected responses, and Pharrell Williams is usually applauded for his fashion choices, however some Twitter users thought it was a curious style choice.
+Pharrell Williams is usually applauded for his bold fashion choices; however, some Twitter users were left perplexed.
 The hitmaker had on a floral-print T-shirt with red boxing-inspired short shorts and Timberland-style boots.
 “What’s going on with the outfit???” @shade_411 commented, adding laughing emojis.
 Another user compared him to a child who outgrew his clothes.
 “Why does Pharrell look approximately 12 years old in that outfit,” added @poehotdamneron.

-Bruno Mars usually impresses with his flashy wardrobe, but a scaled back early ’90s-inspired look got no love from @_ShariDarnell, who had no apologies for venting her opinion: “I don’t like this outfit Bruno has on.
+Bruno Mars usually impresses with his flashy wardrobe, but a scaled-back early-’90s-inspired look got no love from @_ShariDarnell, who had no apologies for venting her opinion: “I don’t like this outfit Bruno has on.
 Dont @ me behind this bs neither.”
 Mars had on a chunky gold necklace with a button-down drawstring top with dark trousers and Virgil Abloh’s collaborative Nike sneaker.

 Taylor Swift looked stunning in a leggy Versace number with Casadei heels.
 Even so, expectations were much higher for @tgapw, who tweeted: “Taylor Swift has all the money in the world but decided, well, what about that dress?”